 Despite the early hour, attendees at the Gartner Marketing Symposium/Xpo 2019 packed into a 7:30am panel discussion entitled “Hierarchy of CDP Needs—How To Achieve Brand Self-Actualization.”

-With more than more than 80 solutions calling themselves CDPs, the presenters—Craig Howard, Chief Solution Architect at the technology-enabled performance marketing agency Merkle, and Justin DeBrabant, ActionIQ’s head of product—joined forces to provide guidance in a crowded market.
+With more than 80 solutions calling themselves CDPs, the presenters—Craig Howard, Chief Solution Architect at the technology-enabled performance marketing agency Merkle, and Justin DeBrabant, ActionIQ’s Head of Product—joined forces to provide guidance in a crowded market.

 Their goal: Ensure that, at the end of the day, businesses are able to “turn first-party data from a cost center into a revenue center,” as DeBrabant put it.